apache/www-site/content/foundation/marks/pmcs.md

   to formally transfer any needed domain name registrations to the ASF.
   As a non-profit, the ASF expects that these will be donated.
-  Create an INFRA Jira ticket to officially request that the ASF take over the donated domain name ownership.
+  Create an INFRA Jira ticket to officially request that the ASF take over ownership of the donated domain namep.

 - The PPMC should send their plan of how they intend to use their non-apache.org domains to Brand Management/trademarks@ for approval.